hillmichael1203/git-graph/STEPS.md

 16. Commit 6 on bug-fix
 17. Branched commit 4 on bug-fix into bug-fix-experimental branch
 18. Updated STEPS.md
-19. Commit 7 on bug-fix
+19. Commit 7 on bug-fix-experimental
 20. Updated Steps.md
-21. Commit 8 on bug-fix
+21. Commit 8 on bug-fix-experimental
+22. Updated Steps.md
+23. Commit 9 on bug-fix-experimental